Nexfinity/CakeyBot-Wiki/feature/support-tickets.md

 > Note: You MUST have a Support Team role configured on the web dashboard or this setting will not do anyhting.
 {.is-info}

+## Allow Feedback Ratings
+This allows users to submit feedback ratings on the support they received inside of a ticket.

+How it works:
+1. Ticket is closed, transcript is created. (a transcript channel **MUST** be set for this feature to work)
+2. The bot will send a DM to the user notifying the user their ticket was closed and ask for feedback.
+3. The user can then rate their support between 1 and 5 stars.
+4. This feedback will be posted/updated on the transcript message for the ticket in the server for staff to review.

+> Note: Ticket transcripts must be enabled for this feature to work properly.
+{.is-warning}

+## Blacklisted Roles
+This allows you to prevent specific roles from creating tickets.
+This can be useful if you have users who are spamming or abusing the ticket system.
+This will blacklist users from creating tickets via the `/ticket new` command as well as any ticket embeds.

+## Embed Color
+This will modify the color for the initial embed that is created inside of newly created tickets.

 # Ticket Creation Embed

 ## Default Embed
 You can also create a fancy embed with a button that users can click to automatically open up tickets instead of using the slash commands as well.
 You can create this embed using the `/setup createticketembed default` command.

-> You can set a custom message for this default embed on the Web Dashboard!
+> You can set a custom message and a custom color for this default embed on the Web Dashboard!
 You are also able to use [Basic Placeholders](../../placeholders) in this custom message.
 {.is-info}

 ## Reason Categories